Review and road test of the BMW 3 Series

 When the first BMW 3 Series was launched in 1975, it revolutionised the segment and became the Munich maker's most successful car.
 Since then, over 15 million 3 Series models have been sold globally and this contender is regarded as the heartbeat of the brand.
 With revised styling, improved driving dynamics, better efficiency and innovative features, this seventh generation model aims to continue that success story.
 A stiffer more sophisticated platform with revised suspension, plus stronger safety standards, a more up-market cabin and wider-reaching media connectivity will all help in that regard.

 The handling promises to be even sharper thanks to a wider track, and a chassis that's up to 50% stiffer in some areas and which features special lift-related dampers.
 A 55kg weight reduction this time round also helps.
 Adaptive M suspension can be specified on 'M Sport' models.
-And 330i and 330d buyers will be offered an M Sport differential for the rear axle which helps to enhance traction, agility and cornering.
+And 330i and 330d buyers will be offered an optional M Sport differential for the rear axle which helps to enhance traction, agility and cornering.
+This is standard on the M340i ad the M3 Competition.

 Design and Build